 - 1.12.1.
 The CWT is committed to providing training, support and mentoring through its LEAN program to enable CWT wide service improvements for customers and the community, in turn increasing employee satisfaction through process improvement and a better working environment. - 1.12.2.
 The parties to this Agreement are committed to providing a focus for continuous improvement within the CWT.
 This commitment embraces the concept of a learning organisation when employees assist each other through support and mentoring. - 1.12.3.
-During the life of the Agreement, the CWT will:
+During the life of the Agreement, the CWT will: - a.

-- a.
 Ensure that there is a sustained focus on development by pursuing programs designed to manage, lead, develop and support CWT employees. - b.
-Facilitate the development of leadership at all levels by developing real opportunities for current and future leaders, and supporting the development of the skills and tools required for effective leadership. - c.
+Facilitate the development of leadership at all levels by developing real opportunities for current and future leaders, and supporting the development of the skills and tools required for effective leadership.

+- c.
 Facilitate the development of both internal and external partnerships that will enhance operations and streamline service delivery. - d.
-Promote the importance of improved service quality and identify opportunities to involve all teams in the improvement of service to the CWT's customers. - 1.12.4.
-During the life of the Agreement, employees will: - a.
-Identify improvements achieved in the workplace, including productivity gains and service quality improvements, - b.
-Participate in demonstrating that we provide value for money and are achieving the best possible outcomes for our residents, - c.
-Work toward adopting 'best practice' in all areas of the CWT's operations, - d.
-Work toward ensuring that all parts of the CWT are operating at a level of efficiency and cost effectiveness that compares favourably, for the same level and standard of service, with providers of similar services in the community at large and - e.
-Support reviews of current work practices being undertaken, - f.
-Commit to taking ownership to provide a high level of customer service and having customers in the front of mind when making decisions in the workplace.
+Promote the importance of improved service quality and identify opportunities to involve all teams in the improvement of service to the CWT's customers.

+1.12.4.
+During the life of the Agreement, employees will:

+- a.
+Identify improvements achieved in the workplace, including productivity gains and service quality improvements. - b.
+Participate in demonstrating that we provide value for money and are achieving the best possible outcomes for customers and community. - c.
+Work toward adopting 'best practice' in all areas of the CWT's operations. - d.
+Work toward ensuring that all parts of the CWT are operating at a level of efficiency and cost effectiveness that compares favourably, for the same level and standard of service, with providers of similar services in the community at large. - e.
+Support reviews of current work practices being undertaken. - f.
+Commitment to providing a high level of service which is responsive, consistent, caring and convenient, ensuring customers and the community are in the front of mind when making decisions in the workplace.